Tahler/snoss/design.md

 ## Forking

 1. Shell receives `exec FILE`
 1. Shell calls sys.exec(file), attaching it's stdin and stdout unless `&` was present
-1. System
-1. System creates an executor
+1. System creates an executor and starts it in a different thread

-## Needs

-- Impl logging level
-  - Log time slice (consider chrono crate)
+1. Each executor is trying to lock the cpu and pcb mutexes, then executes for a time slice

 ## Wants